 In contrast, the country might not have an ad hoc whistleblower law.
 In this case, the information on whistleblower protection forms a part of other laws (local labor code, for example).
-The absence of dedicated whistleblower law in most cases means that the protection of whistleblower will be insufficient.
+The absence of dedicated whistleblower law in most cases means that the protection of whistleblowers will be insufficient.

 3. Definition of the whistleblower - criteria (who can become a whistleblower)

-- The type of contract (employee, volunteer, candidate for employment etc.).
+- The type of contract (employee, volunteer, candidate for employment, etc.).

 - Source of whistleblower's information (usually it should be obtained from a work-related context).
-If the information source doesn't fall within legal sources mentioned in the law, the whistleblower may lose his status.
+If the information source doesn't fall within the legal sources mentioned in the law, the whistleblower may lose his status.

 - Coverage.
-The law may cover only reports on financial misconduct (corruption, bribery, money laundering) or include human rights protection, ecology and more.
+The law may cover only reports on financial misconduct (corruption, bribery, money laundering) or include human rights protection, ecology, and more.